Skip to content

 How is cryptocurrency stored

 A cryptocurrency wallet can be a software application that you install on your computer, smartphone, or tablet.
-It can also be a hardware device, complete with its own custom software, that’s specifically designed for storing your private key.
-Some people even use paper wallets – crypto wallets that are simply a private key printed out on a piece of paper.
+It can also be a hardware device, complete with its own custom software, specifically designed to store your private key.
+Some people even use paper wallets, which are crypto wallets that have a private key printed on paper.

 Overall, no matter what kind of wallet you are talking about, they fundamentally work in the same way.
 Wallets use cryptography to let you access and manage your cryptocurrencies.
 There are two types of cryptographic keys involved in this process.
 These are the private keys and public keys, with the latter being derived from the former.